aws/actions-dev-kit/packages/codecatalyst-entities/issue/README.md

 # `Issue`
+## Purpose

-> Use the issue construct to query and mutate the issue resource in the organization
+Use the issue construct to query and mutate the issue resource in a CodeCatalyst space

 ## Usage